nathanielzagrabelny/nathanielzagrabelny.github.io/index.md

 Nathaniel Zagrabelny's Portfolio

-Technology enthusiast and IT support specialist receiving an education in networking and cybersecurity.
+Hello my name is Nathaniel Zagrabelny, I am a Technology enthusiast and IT support specialist receiving an education in networking and cybersecurity.
 Working as an IT Help Desk technician at Lake Superior College.
-It is quite obvious that I still have lots to learn in the IT field, I am gaining knowledge every day and hope to learn as I climb up the IT ladder.
+I'm on my fourth semester at Lake superior College working on my Network Admin and Cybersecurity degree.

 <center>
 <img src="img.jpg" alt="me" width="500" height="650">